Lower Dolpo Trek

 Best Time for Lower Dolpo Trek

 The best time for this Nepal trek is from late April to June and September to November.
-Because Dolpo is in a rain shadow, it is also one of the few regions suitable for trekking during the monsoon months (July–August).Frequently Asked Questions (FAQs)
+Because Dolpo is in a rain shadow, it is also one of the few regions suitable for trekking during the monsoon months (July–August).Lower Dolpo Trek Cost for 2025/2026

 Yes.
 Due to its geographical isolation and restricted access, Dolpo is often referred to as the “Hidden Land.”
 It preserves a lifestyle and landscape that has vanished in most other parts of the world.